 - Completed continuing professional educational requirements to maintain registration.

-Listed below are items that may be potential costs incurred by DT Program students.
-Consult the current TMCC Catalog or Accounting Services for actual costs.
+Listed below are items that may be potential costs incurred by DT Program students; consult the current TMCC College Catalog for actual costs.

 - Per credit